tamzrod/modbus-replicator/docs/replicator_packet_composition_architecture.md

 If the packet format changes in the future:

-- only the packet module may be modified
+* Only the packet composition module may be modified
-- source acquisition code must remain untouched
+* Source acquisition code must remain untouched
-- transport code must remain untouched
+* Transport code must remain untouched

 This guarantees safe evolution without regression.